EQUALLY INVESTED… WHAT THIS MEANS:

 PATHFINDER RESOURCE FUND

-A concentrated fund comprised of natural resource companies.
+This fund is a concentrated portfolio comprised of natural resource companies.

-There is great amount of diligence, structure, discipline and care that goes into managing the different investment strategies we employ at Pathfinder.
-We firmly believe that investment portfolios should be based on a solid foundation, which is your personal financial plan.
+There is a significant amount of diligence, structure, discipline and care that goes into managing the different investment strategies we employ at Pathfinder.
+We firmly believe that allocation to the investment strategies should be based on a solid foundation, which is your personal financial plan.
 Pathfinder invests each of our portfolios with the goal of achieving a desired long-term rate of return with an acceptable level of volatility and risk.
 We believe that families should think about their personal financial goals in a similar way.
 As our clients know, we provide a regular quarterly update where we discuss both the portfolio and what we need to plan for in your financial life.
-We ask that you start to think about this over the coming weeks and have any questions or updates on your personal financial situation ready in the back of your mind for our discussion.
+We ask that you start to think about this over the coming weeks and have any questions or updates on your personal financial situation ready for our discussion.

 There are a few important financial dates coming up that we would like to keep you abreast of:

-If you want to lower your 2018 tax bill through a registered retirement savings plan (RRSP) you must make your contribution before midnight, March 1.
-The limit is 18 per cent of the previous year’s income up to a maximum of $26,230.
-Any unused contributions from previous years can be used in future years (including 2019).
+If you are looking to lower your 2022 tax bill through a registered retirement savings plan (RRSP), you must make your contribution before midnight, March 1.
+The limit is 18% of the previous year’s income up to a maximum of $30,780.
+Any unused contributions from previous years can be used in future years (including 2022).
 Contributions can be deducted from taxable income and grow tax free through investments until they are fully taxed when you withdraw the funds in retirement.
-We will be in touch to confirm availability and arrange contributions.
+We will be in touch to confirm RRSP contribution room and arrange contributions if appropriate.

 We will be in regular contact throughout the year but would also like to encourage all clients and readers to reach out to us any time with any financial concerns or questions.

 National Instrument 31-103 requires registered firms to disclose information that a reasonable investor would expect to know, including any material conflicts with the firm or its representatives.
-Doug Johnson and/or Pathfinder Asset Management Limited are insiders of companies periodically mentioned in this report.
+Doug Johnson and/or Pathfinder Asset Management Limited are an insider of companies periodically mentioned in this report.
 Please visit www.paml.ca for full disclosures.

 Pathfinder Asset Management Limited (PAML) and its affiliates may collectively beneficially own in excess of 10% of one or more classes of the issued and outstanding equity securities mentioned in this newsletter.
 This publication is intended only to convey information.
 It is not to be construed as an investment guide or as an offer or solicitation of an offer to buy or sell any of the securities mentioned in it.
 The author has taken all usual and reasonable precautions to determine that the information contained in this publication has been obtained from sources believed to be reliable and that the procedures used to summarize and analyze such information are based on approved practices and principles in the investment industry.
 However, the market forces underlying investment value are subject to sudden and dramatic changes and data availability varies from one moment to the next.
 Consequently, neither the author nor PAML can make any warranty as to the accuracy or completeness of information, analysis or views contained in this publication or their usefulness or suitability in any particular circumstance.
 You should not undertake any investment or portfolio assessment or other transaction on the basis of this publication, but should first consult your portfolio manager, who can assess all relevant particulars of any proposed investment or transaction.
 PAML and the author accept no liability of any kind whatsoever or any damages or losses incurred by you as a result of reliance upon or use of this publication.